bobpeulen/oci_opensearch_ad/lab_2/README.md

            server [ADD_YOUR_DASHBOARD_PRIVATE_IP_HERE]:5601;}
    ```

 12. Go back to your terminal and run the below.
 This will open the config file for the NGINX.
-In this config file, we can add the routing: from https traffic towards the OpenSearch dashboards using the public IP of the instance you are working on.
+In this config file, we can add the routing from http traffic towards the OpenSearch dashboards using the public IP of the instance you are working on.
        ```
        sudo nano /etc/nginx/nginx.conf
        ```